w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 ## Subkey

 Subkey is recommended for technically advanced users comfortable with the command line and compiling Rust code.
-Subkey allows you to generate keys on any device that can compile the code.
+Subkey lets you generate keys on any device that can compile the code.
 Subkey may also be useful for automated account generation using an air-gapped device.
 It is not recommended for general users.

 :::info